 Nor do they expect visitors from Eleuthera.
 Many thought we’d come from the States.
 As we rode off Island Link, a local said: “Welcome to the Bahamas.”
 Arrington, an Eleutheran all his life, replied: “Thanks very much!”

 Some of the school kids took us for Martians.
 Some hadn’t seen a road bicycle and were intensely interested in our machinery.
 Their bikes are all fat-tired mountain types.
 We felt like Tour de France riders as they admired our speedy mounts.

 Long Island is a gem, with brilliant turquoise water, thanks to broad, shallow depths—you can walk out a quarter mile and still be waist-deep.
 Yet there’s 600-foot-deep Dean’s Blue Hole—the deepest in the world—right in the middle of a wading cove.

 In the north is Cape Santa Maria, considered one of the most beautiful beaches in the world.
 Across the way is a stone monument marking Long Island’s claim (shared with Cat Island and San Salvador) as the first landing place of Columbus.
-Here too are some the most beautiful churches in the Family Islands, including the massive Anglican and Catholic churches in Clarence Town, which dominate twin peaks.
+Here too are some the most beautiful churches in the Family Islands, including the massive Anglican and Catholic churches in Clarence Town, which dominate the twin peaks.

-Right off the boat we cycled north from Salt Pond to Seymours, 28 miles against a 20 knot northerly—hard work!
+Off the boat we cycled north from Salt Pond to Seymours, 28 miles against a 20 knot northerly—hard work.
 After lunch it was 40 miles south to Deadman’s Cay with the wind at our backs, flying.

-There’s no place like home—but this is a visit worth making.
+There’s no place like home, but this is a visit worth making.
 Long Islanders are sweet people who take life as it comes: “No worries, be happy, aldebest, God will provide.”
 There’s something to be said for that.